Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 In analytics

 Tie richer results to outcomes by isolating organic traffic and the landing pages affected by your markup.
+Compare pre/post sessions, users, and engagement for impacted templates.
+Record deployment dates so you can attribute performance shifts and rule out seasonality.

 • Model entities as a graph: Use JSON-LD with stable @id and sameAs to disambiguate brand, people, and products.